nanoasgi/NanoASGI/docs/tutorial.md

         headers=[('Content-Type', 'application/json')],
     )
 ```
 This is it.
-Run this script, using an ASGI server like uvicorn
+Run this script, using an ASGI server like uvicorn.
+I'll use Unicorn.
 ```bash
 uvicorn example:app
 ```
-Visit  http://localhost:8080/hello/World!.  and you will see “Hello World!” in your browser.
+Visit  http://localhost:8000/hello/World!.  and you will see “Hello World!” in your browser.
 Here is how it works:

 The  `route()` decorator binds a piece of code to an URL path.
 In this case, we link the  `/hello`  path to the  `hello_handler()`  function.
 This is called a  route  (hence the decorator name) and is the most important concept of this framework.
 You can define as many routes as you want.
 Whenever a browser requests a URL, the associated function is called and the return value is sent back to the browser.
 It’s as simple as that.